Kaushik2003/chainZap/README.md

 ---

 **Ready to plan your legacy?
 Try ChainZap today, and stay tuned for the next evolution of trustless digital inheritance!**
+---
+## Troubleshooting & FAQ

+**Wallet not connecting?**

+- Ensure you have an Aptos-compatible wallet installed (e.g., Petra, Martian).
+- Refresh the page and reconnect.

+**Contract errors (e.g., registry not initialized)?**

+- Make sure to initialize the contract and global registry before creating wills.

+**Claim fails with 'too soon'?**

+- The owner must be inactive (not pinged) for the full timeout period before a claim is allowed.

+**How do I update my will?**

+- You can create a new will to overwrite the previous one.

+**Where are my assets stored?**

+- Assets are locked in the Move contract on Aptos until claimed.